openebs-archive/device-localpv/README.md

 sudo losetup -f /tmp/disk.img --show
 ```

+###### MetaPartition
+A meta partition is a small (~10MiB) partition that needs to be created on the disk, so as store the disk identification
+information.
+In device localpv, the partition name of the meta partition is used to identify the disk.
+A partition
+should follow the below criteria, so that openebs identifies it as a meta partition and use it for disk identification
+1. The partition number should be 1 (`ID_PART_ENTRY_NUMBER=1`)
+2. The partition should not be formatted with any filesystem
+3. The partition should not have any flags set on it

 Create the meta partition on the loop device which will be used for provisioning volumes

 ```